harrietrc/loadimpact-docs/jekyll/_v4/overview/why-loadimpact.md

 ---
 layout: classic-docs
 title: Why LoadImpact?
-description: What would LoadImpact.com help you accomplish
+description: What LoadImpact.com helps you accomplish and how you can use LoadImpact for your testing needs
 categories: [overview]
 order: 0
 hide: false